Dutch Agricultural Development & Trading Company BV - The Netherlands

 tel: +233 24 498 5572

 The Dutch Agricultural Development & Trading Company BV (DADTCO) was established in The Netherlands in 2002.
-Its shareholders share the belief that robust economic development in emerging countries should come from the establishment of private businesses that deliver sustainable and profitable high value end products, whilst directly and tangibly improving the health, living and income standards of the African population.
+Its shareholders share the belief that robust economic development in Subsahara Africa should come from the establishment of private businesses that deliver sustainable and profitable high value end products, whilst directly and tangibly improving the health, living and income standards of the population.
 DADTCO has a wide experience working with smallholder farmers in the developing world, supplying them with agricultural inputs, and selling their produce in domestic and export markets.
 Building on this experience DADTCO develops innovative technologies and business models for commercial development of crop processing.

 DADTCO has its support office in the Netherlands with local offices in Nigeria, Mozambique and Ghana.
 All shares in DADTCO are held by a Foundation which issues certificates to the stakeholders in the company allowing them dividend rights.
 The Foundation is managed by a Board of Directors consisting of 5 persons who in turn also serve as the non-executive Supervisory Board of DADTCO BV in the Netherlands.

 DADTCO together with its partners covers the whole cassava value chain, from agricultural production with smallholder farmers, input supplies, processing and the marketing of the final product in local and international markets.
 DADTCO also participates in the ventures they propose, always through majority equity participation and by providing senior management.

 Our Mission is to initiate a cassava revolution across Africa.

 DADTCO is a social enterprise pursuing poverty alleviation with entrepreneurial zeal, business methods and innovative courage.

 The demand across Africa for cassava products (premium cassava flour, starch, syrups and glucose) is expected to rise rapidly due to urbanization, currency devaluation and continuing fluctuation in grain prices.
 These factors are now convincing manufacturers of national and international consumer and industrial products that cassava can be used as a substitute for higher-priced raw materials.
 With growing market demand for cassava, increased production can now generate increased benefits for Africa’s smallholder cassava farmers.